chinoxyz/BananaBrain/readme.md

 # Solving Banana Brain environment with Deep Reinforcement Learning
 The instructions of the problem are described in https://github.com/udacity/Value-based-methods#dependencies

-The goal is to solve the problem in less than 1800 episodes.
+The goal of the Project is to solve the problem with less than 1800 episodes.

 ## Environment Description